nasa/harmony-gdal-adapter/unittest/README.md

 The unittest do test according to the message json file.

 requires:
+1.if you run the container version unittest in local environment, you need connect to ASF VPN-Full.

-cd ${home directory of unittest}
+2. you need define the EDL_USERNAME and EDL_PASSWORD in the unittest directory cd ${home directory of unittest}

 copy env_unittest .env_unittest file, and edit the file, replace edl_username and edl_password in the file